bschumac/ATIV/README.md

 - scipy
 - progressbar2
 - joblib
-- Py-EMD
+- Py-EMD -> use pip install EMD-signal, conda package PyEMD is currently outdated.
-- collections
+- (collections - usually included in python)
-- statistics
+- statistics - usually included in python)

 ## 3. Use